-Consider design systems the more refined big brother of your brand identity.
-Similar ideals but more mature, knowledgeable, and experienced.
+Considered design systems the more refined big brother of your brand identity — similar ideals but more mature, knowledgeable and experienced.

 Design systems help create better digital experiences and strengthen brand communications.
-By creating a unified visual language that is consistent across all products and services, businesses can better resonate with customers and provide managers with the ability to rapidly develop new landing pages while staying on brand.
+By developing a unified visual language that's consistent across all products and services, businesses better resonate with customers and provide managers with the ability to rapidly build new landing pages while staying on brand.

-Over the last few years, we have developed more and more design systems for clients across multiple industries and platforms.
+Over the past few years, Lightburn has developed an increasing number of design systems for clients across multiple industries and platforms.

 Crafting a holistic design system

-To better explain their popularity and impact, we asked our lead UX/UI designer, Caitlin Mackey, and lead front end developer, Steve Kaufman, to share our approach to building and applying design systems.
+To better explain their popularity and impact, we asked Lightburn's lead UX/UI designer Caitlin Mackey and lead front end developer Steve Kaufman to share our approach to building and applying design systems.

 What is a design system?